aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 ### Self Review The Changes

-Before pushing the changes to GitHub, carefully review all modifications.
+Before pushing the changes to GitHub, carefully review all the modifications.
 Confirm that all new features work as intended and that existing features are unaffected.
 Once satisfied, proceed to push the changes to the repository.

 ## Checklist to review an eos_cli_config_gen PR